ChiggyJain/DiffDBSchemasComparsion/README.md

 MySQL DB schemas comparison script based on 'Python' language

 This project is a Python-based database comparison script.
-• User-friendly
+User-friendly.
-• Eliminate mistakes
+Eliminate mistakes.
-• Deploy changes from dev, to test, to production
+Deploy changes from dev, to test, to production.
-• Find and fix errors caused by differences between databases
+Find and fix errors caused by differences between databases.
-• Generate SQL scripts that can be manually edited before running
+Generate SQL scripts that can be manually edited before running.
-• Speed up the deployment of new database schema updates
+Speed up the deployment of new database schema updates.